-The most common colour which is green comes from the presence of fuchsite, mica or hematite.
+The most common colour of aventurine which is green comes from inclusions of fuchsite, mica or hematite.

 It can also be found in pink, blue, yellow, orange and several other colours.